Hopac/Hopac/Benchmarks/PrimesStream/README.md

-﻿This benchmark implements a traditional example of programming with (lazy)
+This benchmark implements a traditional example of programming with (lazy)
 streams: the Sieve of Eratosthenes.
 This is also one of the first examples presented in the book
 [Concurrent Programming in ML](http://www.cambridge.org/us/academic/subjects/computer-science/distributed-networked-and-mobile-computing/concurrent-programming-ml).